-Services provided by public hospitals.
+Defined as services provided by public hospitals.
 From 1 July 2013, the scope of public hospital services eligible for Commonwealth funding are:

-- All admitted programs, including hospital in home programs.
-Forensic mental health inpatient services are included; - All emergency department services; and - Non-admitted services that meet the criteria for inclusion on the IHPA General List.
+- all admitted programs, including hospital in the home programs; - all emergency department services; and - non-admitted services that meet the criteria for inclusion on the IHPA General List of In-Scope Public Hospital Services.